BayesianLogic/blog/docs/content/pages/contributor.md

 date: 2014-06-11 15:11
 sortorder: 50

-On-going development is done in [Prof. Russel's group](http://www.cs.berkeley.edu/~russell) at UC Berkeley.
+On-going development is done in [Prof. Russell's group](http://www.cs.berkeley.edu/~russell) at UC Berkeley.
 We are currently supported by DARPA through PPAML program.

 # Current Contributors